kristikwon/Radius_DataEngineer/README.md

 # Radius Intelligence: Data Wrangling Process

 Purpose of this code is to create a generalized, automated process that can clean poorly formatted CSV files.
 Attached files are Jupyter Notebook of the code and sample CSV file for input.
+Output is cleaned data, values stored in dictionary (ID as key).